Legal basis for US killing of Iran general depends on threat

 There are separate but related legal questions about other aspects of the attack that Iran state TV said killed a total of 10 people, including a deputy commander, five Revolutionary Guard members and Soleimani’s son-in-law.
 Among them: Was this a legitimate military target?
 Yes, since the general was a military and not a civilian figure, according to experts.

-Democratic leaders of Congress have complained that they weren’t notified of the strike in advance.
-Chesney said the administration could likely argue that it has legal authority to protect the troops in the Middle East who were dispatched there under congressional authorizations passed in 2001 and 2002 in the wake of the Sept.
+Democratic leaders of Congress complained they weren’t notified of the strike in advance.
+Chesney said the administration could argue it has legal authority to protect the troops in the Middle East who were dispatched under congressional authorizations in 2001 and 2002 in the wake of the Sept.
 11, 2001, terrorist attacks.

 That argument, however, starts to get shakier if the killing of Soleimani escalates into a wider conflict, said Stephen Vladeck, a professor at the University of Texas School of Law who specializes in national security law and the prosecution of war crimes.